MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/figma-unity-bridge.md

 ---
 title: MRTK Figma Bridge for Unity
-description: Download Figma file which contains assets for common UI building blocks.
+description: MRTK Figma Bridge for Unity allows you to bring the layout from Figma Toolkit into Unity
 author: dongpark
 ms.author: dongpark
 ms.date: 03/29/2021